Dirty Lemon parent Iris Nova will fund and distribute third-party beverages – TechCrunch

 Although Normandin brought up The Coca-Cola Company several times as a point of comparison (“I think that if Coke were to start today, it would do things exactly the way we are”), he also emphasized that he isn’t trying to turn Iris Nova itself into a consumer brand.
 There will be advantages for consumers who order across the Iris Nova portfolio — namely, they won’t have to reenter their payment and shipping information — but Normandin said, “I don’t think there will ever be an Iris Nova marketplace.”

 The company said it will start adding new beverages to the platform on July 1.
 The goal, Normandin said, is to introduce 12 brands by the end of the year.
-He isn’t sure what the internal-external mix will be, but he said the company has already made two external investments, while also having few beverage brands of its own ready to go, including the Tres Limón line of nonalcholic aperitifs.
+He isn’t sure what the internal-external mix will be, but he said the company has already made two external investments, while also having a few beverage brands of its own ready to go, including the Tres Limón line of non-alcoholic apéritifs.

 “What we think is that billion-dollar brands will not exist in the future,” he said.
 “I have no specific loyalty to Dirty Lemon as a brand.
 Our goal is to meet the needs of consumers right now.
 Eventually, if it goes away, that’s fine — we’ll create new selections for that same consumer group.”